 Fuel Cells Advantages and Disadvantages – Fuel cells are electrochemical cells that transform the chemical energy of a fuel (usually hydrogen) and an oxidizing agent (usually oxygen) into electricity using a pair of redox reactions.
 Fuel cells are distinct from most batteries in needing a continuous fuel and oxygen source (regularly from the air) to maintain the chemical reaction.

 In contrast, in a battery, the chemical energy comes typically from metals and their ions or oxides commonly already present in the battery, except in flow batteries.
 Fuel cells can generate electricity continuously for as long as fuel and oxygen are provided.
-Like any sources of energy, hydrogen fuel cells have their own advantages and disadvantages.
+Like any source of energy, hydrogen fuel cells have their advantages and disadvantages.
 In this post, we are going to present various aspects of their advantages and disadvantages in detail.